Essequibo (colony): Border disputes

 For two years, the tribunal consisting of two Britons, two Americans, and a Russian studied the case in Paris (France).
-Their three-to-two decision, handed down in 1899, awarded 94 percent of the disputed territory to British Guiana.
+Their unanimous decision, handed down in 1899, awarded 94 percent of the disputed territory to British Guiana.
 Venezuela received only the mouths of the Orinoco River and a short stretch of the Atlantic coastline just to the east.
 Although Venezuela was unhappy with the decision, a commission surveyed a new border in accordance with the award, and both sides accepted the boundary in 1905.
 The issue was considered settled for the next half-century.

 In 1958, the county of Essequibo was abolished when Guiana was subdivided into districts.
 Historical Essequibo was divided in 1958, and is part of a number of Guyanese administrative regions and the name is preserved in the regions of Essequibo Islands-West Demerara and Upper Takutu-Upper Essequibo.

 In 1962, under UN policy of decolonization, Venezuela renewed its 19th-century claim, alleging that the arbitral award was invalid.
 In 1949, the US jurist Otto Schoenrich, a named partner in the New York law firm Curtis, Mallet-Prevost, Colt & Mosle, gave the Venezuelan government a memorandum written by Severo Mallet-Prevost, the Official Secretary of the US–Venezuela delegation in the Tribunal of Arbitration, which was written in 1944 to be published only after his death.
 Mallet-Prevost surmised from the private behavior of the judges that there had a political deal between Russia and Britain, and said that the Russian chair of the panel, Friedrich Martens, had visited Britain with the two British arbitrators in the summer of 1899, and subsequently had offered the two American judges a choice between accepting a unanimous award along the lines ultimately agreed, or a 3 to 2 majority opinion even more favourable to the British.

 The alternative would have followed the Schomburgk Line entirely, and given the mouth of the Orinoco to the British.
 Mallet-Prevost said that the American judges and Venezuelan counsel were disgusted at the situation and considered the 3 to 2 option with a strongly worded minority opinion, but ultimately went along with Martens to avoid depriving Venezuela of even more territory.
 This memorandum provided a motive for Venezuela's contentions that there had in fact been a political deal between the British judges and the Russian judge at the Arbitral Tribunal, and led to Venezuela's revival of its claim to the disputed territory.
 The British Government rejected this claim, asserting the validity of the 1899 award.
 The British Guiana Government, then under the leadership of the PPP, also strongly rejected this claim.
 Efforts by all the parties to resolve the matter on the eve of Guyana's independence in 1966 failed.
 As of today the dispute remains unresolved.